 Mexico: Determining Reasons for Non-use of Magnesium Sulfate

 In 2006, the Mexican Ministry of Health recommended use of magnesium sulfate and added it to the national essential drug list.
-However, in practice the drug is often not used in accordance with the guidelines.
-The Population Council conducted research to determine how often magnesium sulfate is used to treat pre-eclampsia and eclampsia in Mexico, and to understand health providers’ reasons for non-use.
+However, in practice the drug often is not used in accordance with the guidelines.
+The Population Council conducted research to determine how often magnesium sulfate is used to treat pre-eclampsia and eclampsia in Mexico, and to identify health providers’ reasons for non-use.

-To establish a baseline of magnesium sulfate use prior to the 2006 update to Mexico’s technical guidelines, Council researchers reviewed medical charts of women who had died as a result of hypertensive disorders during pregnancy in 2005.
+To establish a baseline of magnesium sulfate use among health providers prior to the 2006 update to Mexico’s technical guidelines, Council researchers reviewed medical charts of women who had died as a result of hypertensive disorders during pregnancy in 2005.
 They found that fewer than half of the women with either severe pre-eclampsia (38%) or eclampsia (48%) had been treated with magnesium sulfate.

-Researchers also interviewed 13 maternal health experts to determine why providers might not use magnesium sulfate, even when it is medically indicated according to WHO guidelines.
+Researchers also interviewed maternal health experts to determine why providers might not use magnesium sulfate, even when it is medically indicated according to WHO guidelines.
 The experts cited four possible barriers to use:

 - Lack of knowledge of the current treatment recommendations